liquidsec/aspnetCryptTools/README.md

 For FormsEncrypt.cs:

 By default, it loads an existing cookie and swaps out the userData field, and adds time to the expiry.
 To change the username, simply comment out the existing one and use the currently commented line which uses a user-defined username.

+IMPORTANT!
+If you are importing a machineKey, and it has a "compatibilityMode" attribute set, you need to match it.
+If you don't know if there was one set, or you don't know what version of .NET you are dealing with, here are three values to set (before compliing) if you are having trouble: Framework20SP1, Framework20SP2, Framework45